On the Resolution of Stochastic MPECs over Networks: Distributed Implicit Zeroth-Order Gradient Tracking Methods: Distributed two-stage stochastic MPECs

 \begin{remark}\em As in the single-stage case, when all agents initialize at the same point, the term $\mathbb{E}\left[\tfrac{1}{m}\|\mathbf{x}_{0}- \mathbf{1} \bar{x}_{0}\|^2 \right]$ in Theorem~\ref{Theorem:thm 2} evaluates to zero.
 The \mee{summarized} complexity results presented in Table~\ref{table:tbl2-smpec_complexity_2s} are derived under this assumption. \mee{$ \Box$} \end{remark}

-\begin{remark}\em Similar to the single-stage settings, the powers of $\eta$, $n$, and $L_0$ in the definition of $\gamma$ in Theorem~\ref{Theorem:thm 2} are carefully selected to minimize the dependence of the complexity guarantees on these terms. \mee{$ \Box$} \end{remark} \begin{remark}\em The choice of the number of iterations for the lower-level algorithm plays a crucial role in the overall performance.
+\begin{remark}\em Similar to the single-stage settings, the \Rme{exponents} of $\eta$, $n$, and $L_0$ in the definition of $\gamma$ in Theorem~\ref{Theorem:thm 2} are carefully selected to minimize the dependence of the complexity guarantees on these terms. \mee{$ \Box$} \end{remark} \begin{remark}\em The choice of the number of iterations for the lower-level algorithm plays a crucial role in the overall performance.
 To ensure that the error bound in part ( {a}) of Theorems~\ref{Theorem:thm 1} and~\ref{Theorem:thm 2} converges to zero, it is sufficient for the term $\tfrac{ \sum_{k=0}^{K-1}\varepsilon_k}{K}$ to approach zero.
 This implies that the lower-level algorithm must run for a sufficient number of iterations to achieve convergence.
 However, running the lower-level algorithm for too many iterations increases the overall iteration complexity.
-To minimize the total number of iterations required to solve the problem, we prescribe \fy{an efficient} termination rule for the lower-level algorithm.
-Furthermore, although the upper bounds in part ( {a}) of Theorems~\ref{Theorem:thm 1} and~\ref{Theorem:thm 2} are identical, achieving an inexact solution for the lower-level problem requires significantly fewer iterations in the two-stage setting compared to the single-stage setting.
-This is because, in the two-stage setting, the $\xi_i$ parameter in the lower level matches that in the upper level for each agent at every iteration, making the lower-level problem deterministic.
-Consequently, the overall iteration complexity is reduced in the two-stage setting compared to the single-stage setting. \mee{$ \Box$} \end{remark}}
+To minimize the total number of iterations required to solve the problem, we prescribe \fy{an efficient} termination rule for the lower-level algorithm. \Rme{Alternative choices for the number of lower-level iterations can be expressed in terms of the total number of upper-level iterations, i.e., $K$.
+For instance, one may set $t_k=\left\lceil \frac{n^{1/2}(K+\Gamma)^a}{\eta^{2/3}}\right\rceil$ for the single-stage case and $t_k=\left\lceil \tfrac{-a}{\ln(1-\mu_F\hat{\gamma})}\ln\left(n^{1/2a}(K+1)\eta^{-2/3a}\right)\right\rceil$ for the two-stage case.
+However, since $K$ is typically determined \Rme{in accordance with the required error tolerance $\epsilon$ by leveraging the rate guarantee at the upper level}, such choices are less practical and \Rme{may not necessarily} improve the asymptotic complexity guarantees.
+They may also lead to a larger total number of iterations when constant factors are taken into account.} Furthermore, although the upper bounds in part ( {a}) of Theorems~\ref{Theorem:thm 1} and~\ref{Theorem:thm 2} are identical, \Rme{obtaining an inexact lower-level solution} requires significantly fewer iterations in the two-stage setting \Rme{than in} the single-stage setting, \Rme{since the lower-level problem is deterministic {and strongly monotone} in the two-stage case (\Rme{which in turn allows for leveraging geometrically convergent schemes}).} Consequently, the overall iteration complexity is \Rme{lower} in the two-stage setting. \mee{$ \Box$} \end{remark}}